 Today’s conventional farming methods are one of the biggest environmental threats and energy hogs in agriculture which could be avoided by supporting more of organic farming, where harmful pesticides and fertilizers are banned.
 In the conventional method of farming the greenhouse gas emission and energy consumption rate is much higher compared to organic farming.
 Also, it’s needless to mention that the regular use of inorganic food products is equal to slow poisoning and it’s better we try and understand the benefits of switching to organic food for both our health and the earth.

 Go Meatless/Vegan Once a Week

-Meatless Monday is a new phenomenon getting popular in the west with the celebrity chefs and in the school & workplace lunch rooms.
+Meatless Monday is a new phenomenon getting popular in the west with the celebrity chefs and in the school & workplace lunchrooms.
 It is not about going all the way up to vegetarianism but to help maintain a balance in the ecosystem and the energy consumption in the meat/poultry industry.
-Avoiding animal products once in a week will make a huge difference to the environment.
+Avoiding animal products once a week will make a huge difference to the environment.

 Support Local Produce

-If we have to really talk then this topic has a lot more to cover, but we suggest starting small, things that are doable without putting much effort.
+This topic goes really deep, but we are suggesting to start small, things that are doable without putting in much effort.
 This way we will at least put a step forward towards a better tomorrow.